nopSolutions/nopCommerce-Docs/en/getting-started/configure-shipping/shipping-providers/easypost.md

 1. Predefined package

-    There are common carrier-specific packaging as predefined constants you can use.
-If you're using this for your packaging, you don’t need to specify the dimensions, just the weight.
+    There are common carrier-specific packaging that you can use as predefined constants.
+If you use this for your packaging, you don’t need to specify dimensions, just weight.
     [Here](https://www.easypost.com/service-levels-and-parcels) is the full list of predefined packages supported.

     > [!NOTE]
     >
-    > Predefined packages are only used for a single item in the cart with a quantity of 1, otherwise, the dimensions of all items shipped must be specified.
+    > Predefined packages are only used for a single item in the cart with a quantity of 1, otherwise, dimensions of all items shipped must be specified.

     * **Predefined package** is the name of predefined package.